stenslae/Portfolio/README.md

 # Emma Stensland's Portfolio

 Welcome to my GitHub portfolio!
-Here, you’ll find a variety of projects organized by type, showcasing my skills in Embedded Systems and Data Structures.
+Here, you’ll find a variety of projects organized by type, showcasing my skills in Embedded Systems, Data Collection, Data Structure and Algorithm Projects, and Other Projects.

 ---